yifanz/CSM213B/README.md

 ### Week 6 (Feb 13 - Feb 19)

 * Setup the testbed for localization and time synchronization.
-* Implement the Kalman filter on the ntb board.
+* Implement a communication protocol between nodes for collecting and broadcasting stats.
-* Implement a way to collect stats from all nodes.
+* Implement entering and exiting from lower power MCU states.

 ### Week 7 (Feb 20 - Feb 26)

-* Implement functions for entering lower power MCU states
+* Implement distributed Kalman filter on devices.

 ## Getting Started